 There are many markets in London.
 Some specialise in vintage, fashion or antiques for example.
-If you are a bit of a foodie, then I recommend Borough Market or depending on the time of year, Christmas Markets such as the one in my 2018 blog post.
+If you are a bit of a foodie, then I recommend Borough Market or depending on the time of year, Christmas Markets.

 London offers something for everyone.
 It is the home of the iconic Westminster Abbey, Big Ben clock tower and St Paul’s Cathedral.
 It is famous for its red double decker buses, red pillar boxes and red telephone boxes.
 Some great sightseeing is incorporated into the self-guided walking tours.

 If you are a fan of the Royal family, you will enjoy looking at Buckingham Palace, watching the changing of the guards, or viewing the Crown Jewels in the Tower of London.

 Maybe you are a theatre fan.
 If so, there are many high quality shows to see in the trendy West End, or Globe Theatre for example.
 Some of them have been running for years!

 There are cinemas all over London.
 Some are open air or roof top depending on the time of year.
 But as well the regular Odeon type cinemas there are some independent ones too.
 These offer different types of movies and some are in quite plush surroundings, like the Electric Cinema in Notting Hill.